turanszkij/WickedEngine/README.md

 with a WICKEDENGINE_INITIALIZER enum value, or multiple values joined by the | operator.
 For further details, please check the demo project at: https://github.com/turanszkij/WickedEngineDemos.

-Editor: Use Blender 2.72 as the editor of this engine.
-Set up your scene and export it with the provided script

 Windows 7 support: define _WIN32_WINNT=0x0601 preprocessor on the whole project

 Windows Store support: define WINSTORE_SUPPORT preprocessor for the whole project